anglyan/anglyan.github.io/docs/research/simulations.md

 ## What do I need to get going?

 1. Going back to the *fundamentals*.
-You don't need a supercomputing or a fancy simulation to get going.
+You don't need a supercomputer or a fancy simulation to get going.
 In many cases, going back to the basics, to essentially textbook-level equations can get you a long way.
 A lot of phenomena in physics/engineering/materials science are formulated using simple models or